 Before a new medical device can be marketed in the U.S., it must first receive either premarket approval or 510(k) clearance from the FDA, unless an exemption exists.
-A premarket approval submission, which is a higher standard than a 501(k) clearance, is used to demonstrate to the FDA that a new or modified device is safe and effective.
-The 510(k) is used to demonstrate that a device is "substantially equivalent" to a predicate device (one that has been cleared by the FDA).
-We expect that any product we seek regulatory approval for will require a premarket approval.
+A premarket approval submission, which is a higher standard than a 510(k) clearance, is used to demonstrate to the FDA that a new or modified device is safe and effective.
+A 510(k) submission is used to demonstrate that a device is "substantially equivalent" to a predicate device (one that has been cleared by the FDA).
+A 510(k) submission is cleared when the FDA issues an order finding the device to be substantially equivalent to the predicate device and stating that the device can be marketed in the U.S. We expect that any product we seek regulatory approval for will require a premarket approval.
 The FDA approval process involves, among other things, successfully completing clinical trials and filing for and obtaining a premarket approval.
 The premarket approval process requires us to prove the safety and effectiveness of our products to the FDA's satisfaction.
-This process, which includes preclinical studies and clinical trials, can take many years and requires the expenditure of substantial resources and may include post-marketing surveillance to establish the safety and efficacy of the product.
+This process, which includes pre-clinical studies and clinical trials, can take many years and requires the expenditure of substantial resources and may include post-marketing surveillance to establish the safety and efficacy of the product.
 Notwithstanding the effort and expense incurred, the process may never result in the FDA granting a premarket approval.
-Data obtained from preclinical studies and clinical trials are subject to varying interpretations that could delay, limit or prevent regulatory approval.
+Data obtained from pre-clinical studies and clinical trials are subject to varying interpretations that could delay, limit or prevent regulatory approval.
 Delays or rejections may also be encountered based upon changes in governmental policies for medical devices during the period of product development.
 The FDA can delay, limit or deny approval of a premarket approval application for many reasons, including:

-- · our inability to demonstrate safety or effectiveness to the FDA's satisfaction; - insufficient data from our preclinical studies and clinical trials to support approval; - · failure of the facilities of our third-party manufacturer or suppliers to meet applicable requirements; - · inadequate compliance with preclinical, clinical or other regulations; - our failure to meet the FDA's statistical requirements for approval; and - changes in the FDA's approval policies, or the adoption of new regulations that require additional data or additional clinical studies.
+- our inability to demonstrate safety or effectiveness to the FDA's satisfaction; - insufficient data from our pre-clinical studies and clinical trials to support approval; - failure of the facilities of our third-party manufacturer or suppliers to meet applicable requirements; - · inadequate compliance with pre-clinical, clinical or other regulations; - our failure to meet the FDA's statistical requirements for approval; and - changes in the FDA's approval policies, or the adoption of new regulations that require additional data or additional clinical studies.

 Modifications to products that are approved through a premarket approval application generally need FDA approval.
 Similarly, some modifications made to products cleared through a 510(k) may require a new 510(k).
 The FDA's 510(k) clearance process usually takes from three to 12 months, but may last longer.
 The process of obtaining a premarket approval is much more costly and uncertain than the 510(k) clearance process and generally takes from one to three years, or even longer, from the time the application is submitted to the FDA until an approval is obtained.
-Any of our products considered to be a class III device, which are considered to pose the greatest risk and the approval of which is governed by the strictest guidelines, will require the submission and approval of a premarket approval in order for us to market it in the U.S. We also may design new products in the future that could require the clearance of a 510(k).
+Any of our products considered to be a class III device, which are considered to pose the greatest risk and the approval of which is governed by the strictest guidelines, will require the submission and approval of a premarket approval in order for us to market them in the U.S. We also may design new products in the future that could require the clearance of a 510(k).